 Analytica offers all testing included in MPI's proposed requirements - see below for further information, including accreditation details.
 We are the first laboratory to achieve full ISO 17025 and full RLP Approval for the MPI Manuka honey tests.
 In order to be classified as either a manuka or manuka blend the honey must meet minimum levels for each of the chemical and DNA markers.

-Analytica is approved by MPI to offer MPI Manuka Chemical Marker a under its Limited Recognised Laboratory Programme.
+Analytica is approved by MPI to offer both the MPI Manuka Chemical Marker and the DNA marker test under its Limited Recognised Laboratory Programme.
+Analytica also holds full ISO 17025 accreditation under IANZ for both the MPI Manuka Chemical Marker and DNA marker tests.
+We are the first laboratory to achieve full ISO 17025 and full RLP Approval for the MPI Manuka honey tests.
 This means that results can be used in future to meet MPI's General Requirements for Export of honey.

-Please note that MPI's proposed General Requirements for Export are intended to come into force on 1 August 2017, and that they will apply to honey being exported but not to honey being traded within NZ.
+Please note that MPI's proposed General Requirements for Export are intended to come into force at the end of 2017, and that they will apply to honey being exported but not to honey being traded within NZ.